 Indianapolis, IN 46204

-House Speaker-Elect Todd Huston of Fishers was first elected to serve the constituents of House District 37 in 2012.
-Currently, Huston is the House speaker-elect and a member of the House Ways and Means Committee, which crafts Indiana's $34 billion biennial budget.
+House Speaker Todd Huston of Fishers was first elected to serve the constituents of House District 37 in 2012.
+Currently, Huston is Speaker of the House and a member of the House Ways and Means Committee, which crafts Indiana's $34 billion biennial budget.
 In 2019, Huston authored the state’s budget (HEA 1001), which included a historic investment in education funding with $763 million in new money for K-12.

 House District 37 includes portions of southern Hamilton County in central Indiana.
 To find your House District, click here.